-When infrastructure is attacked, it is known as a supply chain hack.
-This attack happens when a bad actor infiltrates a system through an outside vendor or provider that has access to systems and networks.
+What is the Definition of a Supply Chain Hack?When infrastructure is attacked, it is known as a supply chain hack.
+This attack happens when a bad actor infiltrates a vulnerable supply chain system through an outside vendor or provider that has access to systems and networks.
 In other words, a bad actor gains access to a third-party vendor’s access point and then has the ability to get in and wreak havoc on critical infrastructure.
-The SolarWinds hack in 2020 was exactly that — hackers got inside the development operations of SolarWinds and managed to insert malware inside a software update that was distributed by the company in March.
+The SolarWinds hack in 2020 was a prime example of supply chain vulnerabilities — hackers got inside the development operations of SolarWinds and managed to insert malware inside a software update that was distributed by the company in March.
 SolarWinds is a third-party vendor to a variety of government organizations, so the malware disrupted the Treasury Department, the Pentagon, the Commerce Department, and more.
 According to a 2019 Ponemon Institute report, 90% of the companies that help provide critical national infrastructures had at least one cyberattack between 2017 and 2019.
 These recent supply chain hacks have (and could in the future) result in gas shortages, higher meat prices, sensitive information exposed, and endless other worst-case scenarios.
 The term critical access is often employed when speaking about these systems because the supply chain, and the information therein, is nothing short of critical.